debajyotidasgupta/raft-consensus/README.md

 ![Screen Shot](images/overall.png)

-This project demonstrates the implementation of the `Raft Consensus algorithm` which is a consensus bases protocol for distributed systems.
+This project demonstrates the implementation of the `Raft Consensus algorithm` which is a consensus based protocol for distributed systems.
 This project is built as a part of the course `CS60002` **_Distributed Systems_** at Indian Institute of Technology, Kharagpur.
 This project implements a simple version of the raft protocol, which can be used as a base template to build your own distributed system by adding features.
 Following are the core features implemented in this projects:

 - Raft Consensus RPCs
   - `RequestVote` RPC